 The Foundation is subject to the Illinois State Prudent Management of Institutional Funds Act (SPMIFA) and, thus, classifies amounts in its donor-restricted endowment funds as net assets with donor restrictions because those net assets are time restricted until the board of directors appropriates such amounts for expenditures.
 Most of those net assets also are subject to purpose restrictions that must be met before reclassifying those net assets to net assets without donor restrictions.
-The board of directors of the Foundation had interpreted SPMIFA as not requiring the maintenance of purchasing power of the original gift amount contributed to an endowment fund, unless a donor stipulates the contrary.
+The board of directors of the Foundation has interpreted SPMIFA as not requiring the maintenance of purchasing power of the original gift amount contributed to an endowment fund, unless a donor stipulates the contrary.
 As a result of this interpretation, when reviewing its donor-restricted endowment funds, the Foundation considers a fund to be underwater if the fair value of the fund is less than the sum of (a) the original value of initial and subsequent gift amounts donated to the fund and (b) any accumulations to the fund that are required to be maintained in perpetuity in accordance with the direction of the applicable donor gift instrument.
 The Foundation has interpreted SPMIFA to permit spending from underwater funds in accordance with the prudent measures required under the law; however, foundation policy does not permit spending of underwater funds unless directed by donor agreement.
 Additionally, in accordance with SPMIFA, the Foundation considers the following factors in making a determination to appropriate or accumulate donorrestricted endowment funds:

-- The duration and preservation of the fund - The purpose of the Foundation and the donor-restricted endowment fund - General economic conditions - The possible effect of inflation and deflation
+- The duration and preservation of the fund

+- The purpose of the Foundation and the donor-restricted endowment fund

+- · General economic conditions

+- The possible effect of inflation and deflation

+- The expected total return from income and the appreciation of investments

+- Other resources of the Foundation

+- The investment policies of the Foundation